Professor of Art

 B.A., University of California (Riverside); M.A., University of California (Santa Barbara); Ph.D., University of California (Santa Cruz)

-Engaged in research on Asian American visual histories in photography, film, and popular culture.
+Engaged in research on Asian American visual history and Native American cultural studies including sacred horse cultures.

 Professor of Africana Studies